GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 Giving back through volunteering is an excellent idea to help foster kindness and share it with others.

 Start small by talking to children about how they can “give back” in the classroom or at home.
-What special gifts do they have that can be used to help others?
+What special gifts do they have that can help others?
 How can they encourage classmates or family members when they feel lonely, sad, or frustrated?

 Next, discuss ways to be helpful in their communities.
-This may include picking up litter, donating clothes, filling backpacks with school supplies for children in need, welcoming new neighbors, making Valentine’s cards for senior citizens, etc.
+This may include picking up litter, donating clothes, filling backpacks with school supplies for children in need, welcoming new neighbors, and making Valentine’s cards for senior citizens.

 Create a Kindness Tree